Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Related Work

-Recent work explores security analysis of LLM-integrated systems from several angles.
-Fides~\cite{costa2025securing} tracks confidentiality and integrity labels at runtime in LLM agent planners.
-AgentFuzz~\cite{agentfuzz2025} fuzzes LLM agents to discover taint-style vulnerabilities.
-IRIS~\cite{li2025iris} uses LLMs to infer taint specifications for traditional static analysis, and LATTE~\cite{latte2025} automates binary taint analysis with LLM-identified sources and sinks.
-Concurrently, TaintP2X~\cite{he2026taintp2x} models LLM-generated outputs as taint sources and tracks their propagation to sensitive sinks via static analysis with LLM-assisted false-positive pruning.
-These works either analyze \emph{traditional} code with LLM assistance, track information flow \emph{around} the LLM boundary, or treat the LLM as a monolithic taint source without characterizing \emph{how} placeholder content is transformed.
-Our taxonomy fills a complementary gap: it models the information flow \emph{across} the NL/PL boundary, characterizing which placeholders propagate and how, enabling finer-grained filtering than a binary tainted/untainted model.
+Prompt injection~\cite{greshake2023not,schulhoff2023hackaprompt,liu2023prompt} and jailbreaking~\cite{wei2023jailbroken} characterize attack vectors against LLMs.
+B{\"o}hme et al.~\cite{bohme2024security} identify opaque model boundaries as a key open challenge for software security.
+On the analysis side, Fides~\cite{costa2025securing} tracks confidentiality labels at runtime in LLM agent planners, AgentFuzz~\cite{agentfuzz2025} fuzzes LLM agents to discover taint-style vulnerabilities, IRIS~\cite{li2025iris} uses LLMs to infer taint specifications for traditional code, and LATTE~\cite{latte2025} automates binary taint analysis with LLM-identified sources and sinks.
+Concurrently, TaintP2X~\cite{he2026taintp2x} addresses the output-to-sink leg: it models LLM-generated outputs as taint sources and tracks their propagation to sensitive sinks via static analysis with LLM-assisted false-positive pruning. \toolname{} addresses the complementary input-to-output leg: which placeholders actually manifest in the LLM output.
+The two operate at different boundaries.